SymphonyPlatformSolutions/symphony-api-client-node/README.md

 There is a known issue that can cause messages to be lost when stopping and resuming a datafeed.
 To avoid this, the datafeed service must hook into Node's exit events and prevent the process from exiting until the data feed has closed cleanly (up to 30 seconds).
 This is done automatically if the `NODE_ENV` environment variable is set to 'production' *and* a datafeed 'created' listener has been registered (see above).
 In other cases the behaviour can be opted into by calling `registerShutdownHooks()` on the feed instance.

 See [Express Best Practices](https://expressjs.com/en/advanced/best-practice-performance.html#set-node_env-to-production) for examples of how to set environment variables.

 # Release Notes

+## 1.0.4
+- Introduction of Request client library to handle API requests.
+- Fix malformed proxyURL when using username and password authentication.
+- Add support for Form Data requests.
+- Rewrite of DatafeedEventsService.
+Allowing for better management of datafeeds including,
+ - restarting an existing datafeed
+ - reporting the ID of a new datafeed
+ - reporting when the datafeed has errored
+ - reporting when the datafeed has stopped cleanly
+ - preventing the node process from exiting until datafeed has stopped cleanly

 ## 1.0.3
 - Fix to handle support for PKCS12 certificate files